 Overview

-A Psychology (Research) programme from University of Kent focuses on research expertise and prepares you for professional work or PhD study.
+A Master's by research degree focuses on research expertise and prepares you for professional work or PhD study.
 A PhD is a doctorate of philosophy based on mostly independent study.

 Both research degrees are assessed formally on the basis of one piece of work, a dissertation (or thesis), that reports your original thought and research.
 You must also successfully complete all required training.